plone/plone.recipe.codeanalysis/README.rst

 The recipe supports the following options:

 **directory**
     Directory that is subject to the code analysis.
-This option is required.

 **pre-commit-hook**
     If set to True, a git pre-commit hook is installed that runs the code